muskat1/muskatos/README.md

 # MuskatOS
-Pseudo operating system written in python.
+An open-source operating system written FULLY in python.